 Each of these components is affected by the interactions of heat, air and moisture flow in, out, and around the house.
 All of the interactions impact indoor air quality and the need for ventilation.

 Upon completion, you will know how these components are affected by the interactions of heat, air and moisture flow in a house, and how those interactions impact indoor air quality and the need for ventilation.

 This course takes about 12-16 hours (including reviews, quizzes, etc.)

 The course has 3 modules.
 Each module has a quiz at the end

 You need at least 70% in each quiz to proceed to the next module (you can take the quiz as many times as you like)

-Once you pass the third module you take the final test, which you may only take once.
+After you pass the third module you take the final test (you may only take once)

-- Like all BHE courses, you have access to the online modules for a full 12 months after you complete the course.
+Like all BHE courses, you have access for a full 12 months

 The course is best viewed on a laptop or desktop.
 It works on tablets, but it’s really hard to see all the detail on a phone!